 It is clear that the relationship between diagnostic testing labs and phlebotomists is vital—not just for their own operations, but also for the patients and healthcare professionals who depend on those specialized test results in order to achieve an accurate diagnosis.

 Access to phlebotomy services is key to successful lab operations.

 As your diagnostic lab grows and receives more orders for test kits, the lab-phlebotomist relationship becomes even more essential.
-Not only do diagnostic labs depend on phlebotomists to perform safe, high-quality procedures, they also need them to accommodate growing demand for their tests.
+Not only do diagnostic labs depend on phlebotomists to perform safe, high-quality procedures, but they also need them to accommodate the growing demand for their tests.
 This requires consistent access to a pool of skilled labor.

 Our platform enables patients in need of lab testing to quickly and easily locate medical facilities that provide collection services (also known as Medical Access Points) near them.
 Labs on the MOMS network can share their testing procedures with these MAPs, and their onsite phlebotomists will perform the collection according to specifications.

 At MOMS, we know that all parties play an important role in the diagnostic lab testing process.
 Our platform encourages mutual support and success by providing labs with one single platform that helps with both billing and growth.